For Workshops and Support Groups, Training Events, and Pre-Licensing Classes, download our

 - My Guidance, Their Success: Polish Up Your Act and Land the Job You Want, September 29 from 6:00-8:30pm (Orangewood Children's Foundation, Conference Room: 1575 E. 17th St., Santa Ana 92705).
 Limited seating, please call to register.
 Light dinner provided and opportunity drawing.
 All caregivers, mentors, CASAs and youth 12-19 years are welcome.
 Please see page 3 in the newsletter for the details.

-- The Addicted Family, instructed by Charles Peterson; Tuesday, October 14 from 10:00am-1:00pm (OC SSA Children and Family Services, Annex Auditorium: 744 N. Eckhoff St., Orange 92868).
-Please see page 5 in the newsletter for the details; call to register.
+- The Addicted Family, instructed by Charles Peterson; Tuesday, October 14 from 1:00-4:00pm (OC SSA Children and Family Services, Annex Auditorium: 744 N. Eckhoff St., Orange 92868).
+Please see page 5 in the newsletter for the details; call to register. **Please note the time change for this class

 Social Media's Ugly Side, instructed by Gary Taylor Jr.; October 18 from 9:00am-3:30pm (Westminster FRC, Community Services Building, Room B: 8200 Westminster Blvd., Westminster 92683).
 Limited seating, please call to register.
 Lunch and refreshments provided; and free respite event for children (must pre-register by October 14).
 Please see page 6 in the newsletter for the details.